Apollo Hospitals: Apollo HealthCo

-Apollo Health and Lifestyle
+Apollo Health and Lifestyle(Apollo Diagnostics)

 Apollo Health and Lifestyle is the primary and secondary care arm of the group which operates multi-specialty clinics under Apollo Clinics, diagnostics and pathology labs under Apollo Diagnostics, diabetes clinics under Apollo Sugar, dental hospitals under Apollo White, dialysis centres under Apollo Dialysis, minimally invasive surgical hospitals under Apollo Spectra, women/children hospitals under Apollo Cradle, and fertility clinics under Apollo Fertility.

 Apollo TeleHealth Services

 Apollo TeleHealth Services owns the telehealth network of the group, operating via a business-to-consumer model under which it offers direct services like online consultations, appointment booking, medicine delivery, among others; a business-to-business offering to corporates for their employees; and a business-to-government agreement providing telehealth services in partnership with public health systems.
 Established in 1999, it is headquartered in Hyderabad and has more than 100 franchised teleclinics.

+Apollo Dental

+Apollo Dental provides dental services in it's network of dental clinic.

 Research and education divisions

 A postal stamp issued in 2019 commemorating Apollo's Centre of Cardiology.